tyybbi/ansible-roles/setup_vim/README.md

 `ansible-playbook -i <ip-address or localhost>, -b -k -K`

-Sometimes we don't want the extra plugins (CoC and ansible stuff) installed, so we'll run the playbook with `--skip-tags "extra"`.
+Sometimes we don't want the extra plugins (CoC and ansible stuff, yarn et al needed) installed, so we'll run the playbook with `--skip-tags "extra"`.
 Also, if we have vim and git already installed, we can skip the package installation task with `--skip-tags "install_packages"`

 License
 -------